bavix/gripmock/docs/guide/api/stubs/list.md

 # Stub API.
 Get Stubs List

 Stubs List — endpoint returns a list of all registered stub files.
-It can be helpful to debbug your integration tests.
+It can be helpful to debug your integration tests.

 Let's imagine that our contract `simple.proto` looks something like this:
 ```proto